by Chris Johnson

 “Partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.”

-Professional development coaches, therefore, hold the belief that you are not broken or require fixing.
+As professional development coaches we hold the belief that you are not broken or require fixing.

 The word ‘partnering’ is critical.
 Your coach walks beside you to help you develop increased awareness and responsibility for moving forward – they are not there to tell you what to do.
 They will ask searching questions, explore what is holding you back, review how you can address situations and help you focus your efforts.
 Your coach is 100% on your side and will help you design actions you are motivated to take.

 In contrast ‘mentors’ have a particular skill set, or experience to share.
-They are there to tell you how you could do it.
+They are there to share with you how you could do it.

 Consider for a moment the people in the media that are called ‘coaches’.
 The first image that comes to mind is often a high profile manager of a sports team.
 Studio pundits and retired sports stars often talk about the player-management skills of the best sports coaches and I have no doubt that they use skills close to the ICF definition (although normally that is felt behind closed doors).
 The view we often see is of them on a training ground issuing commands or demonstrating a technique.
 In games, they pace up and down the touchline pointing and shouting advice.
 They are directing and mentoring.

-A similar phenomenon is present in corporate culture.
-Leaders are expected to fluidly coach, mentor or direct their team based upon the situation.
+In corporate culture leaders are expected to fluidly coach, mentor or direct their team based upon the situation.
 Firstly, understanding the definitions of these skills is foggy.
 Secondly, no one holds up a big sign saying ‘coaching is about to begin’, ‘mentoring coming at you’ or ‘I am about to tell you what to do’.
 It can be hard to recognise when coaching is being used, let alone good coaching.

 I have also seen corporate initiatives unveiled with ‘coaching programme’ nestled deliberately in the title.
 Whilst some are genuinely well intended, others are thinly veiled audits and process implementation projects.
 The word ‘coaching’ is there to oil the wheels of acceptance.